 GeneCards Summary for PIAS1 Gene

 PIAS1 (Protein Inhibitor Of Activated STAT 1) is a Protein Coding gene.
-Diseases associated with PIAS1 include Testicular Germ Cell Cancer.
-Among its related pathways are Bacterial infections in CF airways and Interferon gamma signaling.
-GO annotations related to this gene include nucleic acid binding and ligase activity.
+Diseases associated with PIAS1 include Borderline Glaucoma and Germ Cell Cancer.
+Among its related pathways are Metabolism of proteins and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is PIAS3.

 UniProtKB/Swiss-Prot Summary for PIAS1 Gene

 Functions as an E3-type small ubiquitin-like modifier (SUMO) ligase, stabilizing the interaction between UBE2I and the substrate, and as a SUMO-tethering factor.
 Plays a crucial role as a transcriptional coregulation in various cellular pathways, including the STAT pathway, the p53 pathway and the steroid hormone signaling pathway.
 In vitro, binds A/T-rich DNA.
 The effects of this transcriptional coregulation, transactivation or silencing, may vary depending upon the biological context.
-Together with PRMT1, may repress STAT1 transcriptional activity, in the late phase of interferon gamma (IFN-gamma) signaling.
-Sumoylates PML (atLys-65 and Lys-160) and PML-RAR and promotes their ubiquitin-mediated degradation.
+Sumoylates PML (at'Lys-65' and 'Lys-160') and PML-RAR and promotes their ubiquitin-mediated degradation.
 PIAS1-mediated sumoylation of PML promotes its interaction with CSNK2A1/CK2 which in turn promotes PML phosphorylation and degradation (By similarity).
 Enhances the sumoylation of MTA1 and may participate in its paralog-selective sumoylation.
 Plays a dynamic role in adipogenesis by promoting the SUMOylation and degradation of CEBPB (By similarity).